prabusw/beancount-importer-zeodha/README.md

 Note: Please click on Raw option on the righthand corner to view this README in a better format.

 This is an importer for csv formatted tradebook from Indias leading stock broker Zerodha.
 Every decent broker in India, gives similar file.
-So this can work almost for everyone.
-This importer is based almost entirely on the sample csv importer provided by the beancount author Martin Blais.
+So this can work almost for every broker who provides tradebook in csv format.
+This importer zerodha.py is based almost entirely on the sample csv importer "utrade_csv.py" provided by the Beancount author Martin Blais.

 The default csv formatted tradebook from Zerodha has the following fields: trade_date	tradingsymbol	exchange	segment	trade_type	quantity	price	order_id	trade_id	order_execution_time